Pinna3/chartposting_stocktwits_bot/README.md

 ***To Do List for Wednesday:
 [Must complete]
-1) Setup CSV File or some other data structure to easily view drop off rate rankings...
-CHECK AGAINST JSON FILES, THEN DELETE JSON
 2) After doing so remove dates from watchlist, watchlists updated nightly

 [Should address]